 26 Nov Eje Prime interviews Urban Campus’ CEO about his expansion plans for Spain

-Eje Prime has interviewed our CEO John Van Oost about our expansion plans in Spain.
+Eje Prime interview Urban Campus, our CEO John Van Oost explains about our expansion plans in Spain.

 Interested?
 Read the translation of the article below or full article in Spanish.